Dear Captain Awkward:

 I’m sure your dude is great, but one thing I have no patience for is someone who wants to be the good guy so bad that he abdicates responsibility for handling his own relationships.
 He has a relationship with you.
 He has a friendship and a past with her.
 You do not have a relationship with her and should not have a relationship with her.
 But you feel like you do because he’s thrown up his hands and been like “What can I do? (text text text) She’s crazy. (text text text text).
 Don’t be jealous, baby, that’s all in the past (text text text text text text).”

-The person who is making you feel crazy and sad and insecure is not this chick.
+The person who is making you feel sad and insecure is not this chick.
 Look, she’s pining for lost love.
 In her story, he’s not Your-Fairy-Story-Long-Lost Love, he’s hers.
 She’s got 20 years of evidence that says that the two of them are meant to be.
 Probably a lot of that same evidence shows that they’re not to meant to be, but she’s conveniently ignoring that for now.
 She’s not a bad person for being invested in the relationship that took up literally half her life on the planet.
-She’s just sad and hung up and doesn’t know what else to do, and then she says something crazy and wounded and hopeful and loving and he responds.
+She’s just sad and hung up and doesn’t know what else to do, and then she says something wounded and hopeful and loving and he responds.
 She’s like the rat in the maze, hitting the bar over and over again.
 She will not disengage as long as he keeps rewarding her behavior with more pellets of sweet, sweet attention.
 The happy ending for her is that a year from now she looks back on her behavior and thinking “Man, I was crazy for a while back then.
 Thank God I finally got him out of my system before we escalated to pregnancy scares and suicide attempts.”
 He’s her Darth Vader, too.

 Your boyfriend is the one making you nuts, but everything is new and hopeful and you don’t want to ruin it.
 It’s much easier to place all the blame (and your uncomfortable negative emotions like worry and jealousy) on the person who is the most visibly and colorfully misbehaving.
-He would be so perfect if not for this crazy woman.
+He would be so perfect if not for this woman.

-Quoting the great Gavin de Becker (who deserves his own post very very soon): “People who can’t let go choose people who can’t say no.” One constant for someone who is involved with a Darth Vader is that he’s getting something out of this relationship that you can’t see – validation, a tie to his past, attention, the feeling of being able to “help” her or being responsible for her.
+Quoting Gavin de Becker (who deserves his own post very very soon): “People who can’t let go choose people who can’t say no.” One constant for someone who is involved with a Darth Vader is that he’s getting something out of this relationship that you can’t see – validation, a tie to his past, attention, the feeling of being able to “help” her or being responsible for her.
 Something.
 It could be that he thinks he’s being nice.
 Nice is…overrated.
 And I don’t want to hold the addiction against him, but you mentioned it so I need to say: Addicts are not famous for their ability to set and enforce healthy boundaries.

 You can’t control what she will do.
 You can’t control what he will do.
 And the information that she will not detach until he does would be totally right on the money…coming from anyone but you.
 (Your hate only feeds the power of The Dark Side).
 But he and not she is the key to solving this problem for you, and what you can do is acknowledge your feelings (jealousy, anger) to yourself, decide what you’ll put up with, and ask him directly for what you need.